Mykola Tochytskyi: As an Ambassador

 As an ambassador, along with Tamara, he created a large-scale projects of cultural diplomacy and contributed to the annual treatment and rehabilitation of Ukrainian servicemen wounded during the environmental protection at Queen Astrid Military Hospital in Belgium.

 On the same day, he became the Representative of Ukraine to the EU and the European Atomic Energy Community part-time, and a part-time ambassador to Luxembourg.
 As an ambassador in that field, he facilitated the entry into force of the EU-Ukraine Association Agreement, the Visa-Free Regime, Ukraine's accession to the European Green Course, preparations for the signing of the Common Aviation Area Agreement, and participated in Ukraine-EU-Russia trilateral gas negotiations on gas transit.

 As an ambassador to Luxembourg, he participated in the conclusion of the Protocol amending the Convention for the Avoidance of Double Taxation.

 During Tochytskyi's term as Ambassador to Belgium and Luxembourg, Ukraine's cultural presence in almost all spheres of art has significantly increased, as painting, music, theater, cinema, and literature covered all regions of the country and the largest cities - Brussels, Luxembourg City, Antwerp, Ghent, Bruges, Arlon, Liege, Genk and others.

 Some significant events of this period are the annual festival "Ukrainian Spring", the Belgian film festival "Bridges East-West", the Luxembourg film festival "CinEast", the participation of the Ukrainian team in the annual festival "EatBrussels"., with the exhibitions of Ukrainian artists Ivan Marchuk, Mykola Telizhenko, Roman Minin, Mykita Kadan, Alevtina Kakhidze, Eduard Belsky, Oleksandr Kudryavchenko, Bohdan Holoyad, Serhiy Sviatchenko, Ihor Musin, Oksana Levchen, Svitlana Lebiga Nadii Senychak and others.

 During that period, Belgium hosted numerous meetings with contemporary Ukrainian writers, including Serhiy Zhadan, Andriy Kurkov, Oksana Zabuzhko, Maks Livin, Bohdan Kolomiychuk, Pavlo Arye, Oleh Sentsov, Iryna Karpa, Kateryna Babkina, and Gaska Shiyan.
-Ballet performances of the National Opera of Ukraine named after T. Shevchenko, East Opera of the MV Lysenko Kharkiv National Academic Opera and Ballet Theater, Odessa National Academic Opera and Ballet Theater, Kharkiv Philharmonic.
+Ballet performances of the National Opera of Ukraine named after T. Shevchenko, East Opera of the MV Lysenko Kharkiv National Academic Opera and Ballet Theater, Odesa National Academic Opera and Ballet Theater, Kharkiv Philharmonic.

 He participated in the signing on 18 December 2018, of the Implementation Protocol between Ukraine and the Benelux countries on the readmission of persons.

-In October 2019, a monument to Anna Kyivska, daughter of the Grand Duke of Kyiv Yaroslav, was unveiled in Arlon as part of the Queen's Way project.
+In October 2019, a monument to Anna Kyivska, daughter of the Grand Duke of Kyiv Yaroslav the Wise, was unveiled in Arlon as part of the Queen's Way project.

 He also participated in the signing on 10 February 2021 of the Agreement between Ukraine and Belgium on the implementation of paid activities of some family members of employees of diplomatic missions and consular posts.

 On 6 April 2021, Tochytskyi was appointed the Deputy Minister of Foreign Affairs.

+On 5 September 2024, he became the Minister of Culture and Strategic Communications.
+On 16 July 2025, he was dismissed as the Minister of Culture and Strategic Communications.